Espresso

 ## Espresso for Enterprise

 For institutions digitizing assets, payments, and financial infrastructure.
-Run sovereign execution environments on your own rules, settled through Espresso and connected to broader onchain markets.
+Run dedicated execution environments on your own rules, settled through Espresso and connected to broader onchain markets.

 Companies and blockchains like Celo, ApeChain, Gate, Litecoin Foundation, and others have already chosen Espresso for the architectural freedom and native interoperability no monolithic chain can match.